-Our SENCo is- Anna Clarke (Assistant Head Teacher- Inclusion and standards) who can be contacted on the school office 01757 702464.
+Our SENCos are- Anna Clarke (Assistant Head Teacher- Inclusion and standards) and Alex Green, who can be contacted on the school office 01757 702464.

 We value all children equally whatever their background, and aim to provide a welcoming, inclusive atmosphere that does not discriminate on the grounds of gender, ethnicity, culture, religion or ability.

 Any pupil with S.E.N.D will be welcome at our school.
 In the event of a parent wishing to admit a child with such difficulties to the school, then every effort is made to accommodate the needs of the pupil.

 The school does all that it can to ensure equal access to the whole curriculum for all children with Special Educational Needs, which includes children with disabilities.
 Procedures are regularly updated following our adoption of the Disability Equality Scheme which is a legal requirement in all schools, along with meeting the requirements of the Disability Discrimination Act.

 Our aim is to ensure a match between the teaching styles and the learning needs at any one time of an individual child in order that he/she can make the best possible progress and fulfil his/her potential.
 This includes all vulnerable children such as looked after children, children with English as an Additional Language, Traveller children and those who have special educational needs.